-Indeed, this is what made our stay at the small-scale camping site Camping le Haras so special; a shady oasis with distinct Catalan architecture, a superb swimming pool, friendly staff, and just a short stroll from the centre of understated Palau del Vidra, which specialises in glass blowing.
+Indeed, this is what made our stay at the small-scale France family camping site of Camping le Haras so special; a shady oasis with distinct Catalan architecture, a superb swimming pool, friendly staff, and just a short stroll from the centre of understated Palau del Vidra, which specialises in glass blowing.

 We only stayed four nights, but Camping le Haras is such a perfect base and the region offers so much.
 We really do wish we’d stayed longer before heading to the Spanish Pyrenees.
 And not surprisingly, Camping le Haras receives excellent reviews on Tripadvsior.

 Our pitch at Camping le Haras

 The camping area is compact, but there is a wonderfully friendly vibe on site and the towering trees offer shady respite from the harsh midday sun.
 We met a handful of Brits who had been motorhome touring in France fell in love so much with this campsite, that they have returned year after year.
 In fact some had already booked their pitches for next year!

 We were given a choice of pitches on arrival, and selected one of the edge of the campsite to allow for more privacy.
 Do note that some pitches are surrounded on all four sides and corners.
 For this reason, we advise booking your pitch in advance.

 Due to the arid climate, the ground is very hard.
 Tent pegs therefore need more than a gentle persuasion and even hardy campers may need to ditch the thermorest for a blow up mattress or raised camp bed.